 2020-08-08 Georgetown University Panel

-Hi, everyone.
-Welcome to both admissions college panel for Georgetown university.
+[00:00:00] Hi, everyone.
+Welcome to Bullseye admissions college panel for Georgetown university.
 This is our fifth webinar out of our August webinars series.
 My name is Lilly Hsu.
-I’m the program manager at bullseye, and I’m gonna be your moderator for tonight.
+I’m the program manager at Bullseye, and I’m gonna be your moderator for tonight.
 So just to get everyone oriented with the webinars structure and the different functions that we have we’re going to start off with a 30 minute presentation at Georgetown and then had the last 30 minutes for a live Q and a with our lovely panelists.

 So on the sidebar, if you want to download the slides, you can do that in the handouts tab.
 And if you are in the questions in the Q and a tab throughout the piece, also have a few pools offers and also handouts.
 So just to get started, I’m super excited to introduce you guys to our Georgetown panelists.